ryanbaumann/mapboxgl-powerBI/readme.md

+# Hey, what's the latest version of this Mapbox Visual for Power BI?

+Check out the lastest version, aobut to launch on the Microsoft Office Store, here!  https://github.com/mapbox/mapboxgl-powerbi

-# Mapbox GL Extension for PowerBI
+## Mapbox GL Extension for PowerBI

 ## Work in progress - Aiming to add to the Office Store in January 2018